MahbubAlam231/machine-learning-scikit-learn-pandas/README.md

-Mahcine Learning with scikit-learn and pandas
+# Machine Learning with scikit-learn and pandas

+Includes machine learning classifier and regressors.